British Sri Lankans: Demographics

+in Wales, and 192 in Northern Ireland.
+The census in Scotland was delayed by a year until 2022 and recorded 2,707 residents born in Sri Lanka.

 The largest community of Sri Lanka born immigrants live in London, with an estimated population of around 50,000 in 2001 and 84,500 in 2011, with smaller populations in South East England, the East of England, West and East Midlands.

+The Sri Lankan diaspora has good social mobility and socioeconomics.
+The following table shows the average GCSE results in 2011:

 Tamils

 The UK has always had a strong, albeit small, population of Sri Lankan Tamils deriving from colonial era immigration between Sri Lanka and the UK, but a surge in emigration from Sri Lanka took place after 1983, as the civil war caused living conditions deteriorate and placed many inhabitants in danger.
 It is now estimated that the current population of British Sri Lankan Tamils numbers around 100,000 to 200,000.

-The largest population of British Sri Lankan Tamils can be found in London, chiefly in Harrow (West London) and Tooting (South London).
+The largest population of British Sri Lankan Tamils can be found in London, chiefly in Harrow (West London), and East Ham (East London), and Tooting (South London).
 The community generally has far lower birth rates in comparison to other South Asian ethnic groups, with one child for two parents being the norm.

 Unlike immigrants to countries in Continental Europe, the majority of Sri Lankan Tamils that went to live in Anglo-Saxon countries achieved entry through non-refugee methods such as educational visas and family reunion visas, owing to the highly educated in Sri Lanka being literate in English as well as Tamil.
 This resulted in the first generation diaspora falling into highly professional jobs such as medicine and law after studying at British educational facilities.

 The result was that the community was perceived as being similar to the rest of the Indian community (see:Ugandan Indian Refugees) with a more middle class image.

 Sinhalese

 The main and oldest organisation representing the Sinhalese community in the UK are the UK Sinhala association.
 The newspaper Lanka Viththi was created in 1997 to provide a Sinhala newspaper for the Sinhalese community.
-In 2006, a Sinhala TV channel called Kesara TV was set up in London to provide the Sinhala speaking people of the UK a TV channel in Sinhala.
+The largest population of British Sri Lankan Sinhalese can be found in the north of London, mainly in Harrow, Neasden, and Willesden (North West London), and Hanwell (West London).
+In 2006, a Sinhala TV channel called Kesara TV was set up in London to provide the Sinhala-speaking people of the UK a TV channel in Sinhala.

 The current Sinhalese community in the UK has arrived over the past 70 years since the end of the colonial era in Ceylon.
 They represent at least 3 generations with each of them being the immigrants, their children, and grandchildren.